 \subsubsection{Acknowledgments}

-The authors thank the anonymous reviewers at DistShift 2022 (NeurIPS Workshop) for providing valuable feedback.
+The authors thank the anonymous reviewers who served for DistShift 2022 (NeurIPS Workshop) and Transactions on Machine Learning Research for providing valuable feedback.
 Computational resource of AI Bridging Cloud Infrastructure (ABCI) provided by National Institute of Advanced Industrial Science and Technology (AIST) was used for the experiments in this study.